bertigert/Webpack-Patcher/README.md

-# Deezer-Webpack-Patcher
+# Webpack Patcher
 Library script to patch the code of webpack modules at runtime.
-Exposes a global register_webpack_patches function.
+Exposes a global register_webpack_patches function which can be used by any other script.

+## Usage
+To use it, take a look at the documentation of the exposed function in the source.
+The JSDocs provide a structure for how patches should look.

+This script was originally designed for Deezer, but it should hypothetically work for other sites too.
+You should only need to replace the global Webpack array object's name with the one your site is using.

-This script itself has no functionality other than providing functionality to other scripts.
+#### This script itself has no functionality other than providing functionality to other scripts.

-Any script using this script should mention that the user needs to install this in order for the script to work.
+#### Any script using this script should mention that the user needs to install this in order for the script to work.

 Also on Desktop using [DeezMod](https://github.com/bertigert/DeezMod): https://github.com/bertigert/DeezMod/tree/main/plugins/webpack_patcher